lafrenierejm/lafreniere.xyz/content/_index.md

 # About Me

 My name is Joseph LaFreniere.
-I specialize in DevOps and SRE-related technologies, with a particular interest in free and open source software (FOSS) and reproducibility.
+I specialize in DevOps and SRE-related technologies, with a particular interest in free and open source software (FOSS) and software reproducibility.

 Some of my online profiles include: